-Daniel R. Prado\, Manuel Arrebola, Marcos R. Pino and George Goussetis\ \Institute of Sensors, Signals and Systems, Heriot-Watt University, Edinburgh, U.K. Email: {dr38, g.goussetis}@hw.ac.uk Group of Signal Theory and Communications, Universidad de Oviedo, Spain.
+Daniel R. Prado, Manuel Arrebola[†], Marcos R. Pino[†] and George Goussetis

+Institute of Sensors, Signals and Systems, Heriot-Watt University, Edinburgh, U.K. Email: {dr38, g.goussetis}@hw.ac.uk [†]Group of Signal Theory and Communications, Universidad de Oviedo, Spain.
 Email: {arrebola, mpino}@uniovi.es

 Abstract-Direct-to-home (DTH) applications usually require a radiation pattern with a given footprint on the surface of the Earth.
-They also impose stringent cross-polarization requirements in the form of crosspolar discrimination (XPD) or crosspolar isolation in a given bandwidth.
-This paper describes a multi-frequency wideband optimization procedure and performance results of a very large spaceborne reflectarray for DTH application in a 10% bandwidth.
-The proposed design methodology is based on the generalized intersection approach and the use of a multi-resonant unit cell with multiple degrees of freedom (DoF).
+They also impose stringent cross-polarization requirements in the form of crosspolar discrimination (XPD) or isolation (XPI) in a given bandwidth.
+This paper describes a wideband optimization procedure and performance results of a very large spaceborne reflectarray for DTH application in a 10% bandwidth.
 The procedure is divided into three stages to facilitate convergence towards a wideband performance.
-First, a initial narrowband design at central frequency is obtained.
+First, a initial narrowband design is obtained.
 Then, a broadband optimization including XPD requirements is carried out with a limited number of DoF.
-Finally, more DoF are included in the last stage optimization to obtain a wideband reflectarray with improved cross-polarization performance.
-A minimum improvement of 4.8 dB is achieved in the crosspolarization performance for both XPD and XPI in a 10% bandwidth, while ensuring that the copolar pattern complies with the specifications in the whole band.
+Finally, more DoF are included in the last stage to obtain a wideband reflectarray with improved crosspolarization performance.
+An improvement of 4.8 dB is achieved in the cross-polarization performance for both XPD and XPI in a 10% bandwidth, while ensuring that the copolar pattern complies with the specifications in the whole band.